 I designed these built-ins to be a little unique.
 I didn’t want a full wall of bookshelves, and I wanted an open space in the middle for some extra seating in the room.
+And I already knew where I would be placing my desk.
 Here’s what I came up with:

-Now let me show you how I built them.
+Now let me show you how I built these DIY built in bookshelves!

 Here’s what you’ll need: